BA Business Management with a Year Abroad (2020 entry)

 NBS is a friendly and supportive school, with a lively and international cohort.
 We are in a region that’s safe and welcoming, with a thriving business innovation and enterprise community.
 All our teaching is informed by our world-leading research and real-world business experience.
 That means you’ll gain knowledge of the latest issues and debates facing industry and employers.

-We were in the top 5 in the UK for overall satisfaction for Finance, Marketing, Management Studies and Business Studies in the National Student Survey 2017.
-We were ranked top 10 for Marketing in The Complete University Guide 2018.
-And we were 9th for the quality of our research and 17th overall in the most recent Research Excellence Framework (REF 2014) which looked at 101 institutions across the UK.
+In The Guardian University League Tables 2020, we were ranked in the UK's top 10 for Accounting and Finance and top 15 for Business, Management and Marketing.
+We were also ranked top 15 for Marketing in The Complete University Guide 2020 and 9th for the quality of our research in the most recent Research Excellence Framework (REF 2014), which looked at 101 institutions across the UK.

 Our current research interests include finance, accounting, employment systems and institutions, responsible business regulation, marketing, entrepreneurship and business strategy, and innovation, technology and operations management.